pfspence/ble-hack-lab/index.md

 ## Tips for this lab

-:warning: BLE devices are finicky.
-You may encounter errors when following this lab.
+⚠️⚠️⚠️ BLE devices are finicky.
+You **will** encounter errors and have to retry commands when following this lab.
 Here are some helpful tips:
-1. Don't be afraid to retry commands multiple times if you get an error.
-You will also see error messages when in fact the command was successful.
+1. Don't be afraid to run commands multiple times if you get an error.
+You may see error messages when in fact the command was successful.
 2. Remove and re insert the Bluetooth dongle.
 (Or run `sudo systemctl restart bluetooth`)
 3. Power cycle the BLE CTF device.
 (Progress will persist, but you will need to navigate to the challenge again)